Mobile Device Access and Use Policy

 - Firms with regular telecommuters have even more frequent travelers.

-Mobile Device Access and Use Policy Template - This policy is 14 pages in length.
+Mobile Device Access and Use Policy Template - This policy is 19 pages in length.
 It contains everything that an enterprise needs to implement a functioning and compliant mobile device and use process.
 Included are forms defining the mobile device environment.
+In addition there is a discussion of how and what to include in a customized BYOD policy.

 Elements of Mobility Security